-Located in Ho Man Tin, Kowloon, this independent school is open for kindergarten through to Grade 8 students only for the 2018-2019 academic year, and it will introduce Grades 9 through to 12 in future years.
-All teaching and learning is based on the challenging American Education Reaches Out (AERO) and Common Core Plus standards, both popular US frameworks for curriculum consistency across grades K - 12.
+Located in Ho Man Tin, Kowloon, this independent school is currently open for kindergarten through to Grade 10 students and it will introduce Grades 11 to 12 in future years.
+All teaching and learning is based on the challenging American Education Reaches Out (AERO) and Common Core Plus standards, both popular US frameworks for curriculum consistency across grades K - 12; this is blended with an inquiry-based approach.
 Students will eventually have the choice of graduating with the International Baccalaureate Diploma (IBDP) or a High School Diploma , or both.
 Stamford has applied to the International Baccalaureate for programme candidacy, and the curriculum has yet to be confirmed.

 More than 600 students are currently enrolled in the school.
 There are more than 30 different nationalities represented in the student body, the largest of which is the US.

 Stamford is part of the international Cognita group of schools, which has headquarters in the UK and educates 40,000 pupils in 70 schools worldwide.
 It opened in September 2017 with Malcolm Kay at the helm.
 As the founding superintendent of SAIS in Singapore, Kay has the experience of working within South East Asia and also has a background in schools offering both IB and US programmes.
 He is working alongside head of school Karrie Dietz, who also comes from SAIS, and a team of predominantly American teachers.

 Read our Experience tour of the school here.